halehdizaji/Graph-Sampling-Quality-Prediction-for-Algorithm-Recommendation/README.md

 45,000 | 20 | 1

 **Forest-Fire**
-The evolution based Forest-Fire graphs consists of 36 graphs with 10,000 ~ 100,000 nodes and adjusted forward/backward probabilites to produce densities in [0.00004, 0.001].
+The evolution-based Forest-Fire graphs consist of 36 graphs with 10,000 ~ 100,000 nodes and adjusted forward/backward probabilities to produce densities in [0.00004, 0.001].
 We used [Snap-stanford](https://snap.stanford.edu/snappy/doc/reference/GenForestFire.html) library for their generation.

 #Nodes | forward/backward probability
 --- | ---